 I am actually hearing impaired and read lips well so email and video conferences seem to work best for everyone.

 5. What are the main advantages of working with a virtual law firm?

 You get a flowchart of your proposed estate plan structure along with a proposed fee before you retain me.

 You have the ability to review your draft estate planning documents and make changes, if any, before you pay me.

 You are free to reach me with any questions at any time you want – I do not bill by the hour.

-6. What are the main disadvantages of working with me as a virtual lawyer?
+6. What are the main disadvantages of working with virtual law firm?

 One main disadvantage will have to arrange for your own witnesses and notaries when your documents are ready to be signed.
 However, I can help you find a mobile notary to possibly come to your house to notarize.
 I will always give you signing instructions.
 On the other hand, the signings would normally have been a part of my fees if I were to help you with signing and notarizing so that is one reason why your fees are comparably lower.

-Because of the web-based nature of my firm, at this time, I do not handle estate administration, probate administration, or trust administration matters.
-However, I will help you find the right person should you need probate or trust administration help.
+Because of the web-based nature of my firm, at this time, I logistically am unable to offer estate administration, probate administration, or trust administration services.
+However, I will help you find the right person should you need probate, estate, or trust administration help.